How focusing on the experience of eating can improve your diet

 Emotional hunger often leads to regret, guilt, or shame.
 When you eat to satisfy physical hunger, you’re unlikely to feel guilty or ashamed because you’re simply giving your body what it needs.
 If you feel guilty after you eat, it’s likely because you know deep down that you’re not eating for nutritional reasons.

+The first step in putting a stop to emotional eating is identifying your personal triggers.
 What situations, places, or feelings make you reach for the comfort of food?
 Most emotional eating is linked to unpleasant feelings, but it can also be triggered by positive emotions, such as rewarding yourself for achieving a goal or celebrating a holiday or happy event.
-Common causes of emotional eating include:

-Stress – Ever notice how stress makes you hungry?
+Stress.
+Ever notice how stress makes you hungry?
 It’s not just in your mind.
-When stress is chronic, your body produces as it so often is in our chaotic, fast-paced world, it leads to high levels of the stress hormone, cortisol.
+When stress is chronic, as it so often is in our chaotic, fast-paced world, your body produces high levels of the stress hormone, cortisol.
 Cortisol triggers cravings for salty, sweet, and fried foods—foods that give you a burst of energy and pleasure.
 The more uncontrolled stress in your life, the more likely you are to turn to food for emotional relief.

 In order to stop emotional eating, you have to find other ways to fulfill yourself emotionally.
 It’s not enough to understand the cycle of emotional eating or even to understand your triggers, although that’s a huge first step.
 You need alternatives to food that you can turn to for emotional fulfillment.